osanj/osanj.github.io/content/post/video-frames-from-remote-files/index.md

 1. for a given frame index, find the the closest keyframe _before_ that frame index
 2. start decoding from that keyframe until the desired frame is reached

 So far, so good.
 Unfortunately, there is another obstacle in our way.
-There is no reliable frame index available in the [data structure for video frames](https://libav.org/documentation/doxygen/release/9/structAVFrame.html), see [discussion in pyAV](https://github.com/PyAV-Org/PyAV/issues/33) for more details.
+There is no reliable frame index available in the [data structure for video frames](https://libav.org/documentation/doxygen/release/9/structAVFrame.html), see [this discussion in pyAV](https://github.com/PyAV-Org/PyAV/issues/33) for more details.
 One reliable part of the frame data structure is the frame timestamp.
 We have to update our retrieval algorithm:

 1. for a given frame index, find the corresponding frame timestamp
 2. find the the closest keyframe _before_ that frame timestamp